How do I know what computer video card I have?

 If you are unable to capture any information that sounds like the video card you can also type

-The above line will give you a dump similar to the above example however may have additional information about the video card.
+The above line gives you a dump similar to the above example however may have additional information about the video card.

 Note: If the video card is onboard you may get the motherboard name or chipset.
 If you have an onboard video card you should get the video drivers for your chipset.
 Commonly the video drivers or chipset drivers are available through the motherboard manufacturer.

 Once you're ready to exit the debug prompt type quit to exit back to the MS-DOS prompt.
-If you wish to close the MS-DOS window type exit.
+If you want to close the MS-DOS window type exit.